mohsenasadi501/DataStructureAlgorithm/README.md

 `1 = 1% 5;`

-Another error might occure that hash function generate two equal hash value, we can not store two item in same index, this is we call a **Collision**  like below image
+Another error might occur that the hash function generates two equal hash values, we can not store two items in the same index, this is what we call a **Collision**  like the below image

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/collision.png" alt="collision.png" width="464">

-We have three way to fix this issue
+We have three ways to fix this issue

-**1- Chaining** : Store multiple item in a linked list as shown in a above example.
+**1-Chaining** : Store multiple items in a Linked List as shown in the above example.

-As you can see we store A and C item in a index one but in a linked list.
+As you can see we store A and C items in an index one but in a linked list.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/chaining.png" alt="chaining.png" width="482">

-**2- OpenAddressing**:  In this method we do not insert dublicated data in a linked list, we store them in array it self.
+**2- OpenAddressing**:  In this method, we do not insert duplicated data in the Linked List, we store them in an Array itself.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/linearprobing.png" alt="linearprobing.png" width="455">

-In this methods we increment 1 each time that the item is full to find an empty item. as an image show if these cluster happend we should search free item pass 3 previos item and have cost, another methods is to use **Quadratic Probing**
+In this method, we increment 1 each time that the item is full to find an empty item.
+As the image shows if these clusters happen we should search for free items past 3 previous items and have cost, another method is to use
+ **Quadratic Probing**

 ![linearprobing.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/quadraticprobing.png)

 # 2:Non-Linear DataStructure

-In this part you would Learn:
+In this part you will lean:

 1. **[Binary Trees](#BinaryTrees)**